Apsd1109/apsd1109.github.io/_blogs/2024-xx-xx-when-the-church-surrenders.md

 Up until this point, things haven't been very controversial (or at least, they shouldn't have been if you take the Scriptures seriously).
 However, that will not be the case in this section, and that's to be expected, given the nature of the topic.
 I'll continue to do my best to have a Scriptural basis for every claim I make and guide you through my thought processes.
 On the other hand, I ask that you the reader evaluate my claims honestly instead of brushing me over with a broad brush, as I have put the time and effort to be thorough.
 If that means taking a pause to take a walk, to pray before reading, I highly encourage you do that.

 And I will say that I've had to sit with these thoughts for a long time, and changed sides as a result.
 While this article comes with great conviction, it's not dogmatic.
 So if you come to the end of this article disagreeing with me, I extend an invitation to continue to dialogue with me for the purposes of seeing God glorified in our churches.
-Okay, enough preambling, let's move on!
+Okay, enough preamble, let's move on!

 ## An Elder's Responsibility